Mitch McConnell Slammed On Twitter After Urging ‘Equal Protection Of The Law’ For People Of All Demographics

 “And when police don’t feel safe ordering food for fear of it being tainted, or being fired for doing their job because someone doesn’t like the justified outcome, we must support and protect THEM too,” wrote one user.

 Both Republicans and Democrats have been facing calls to address systemic racism and to reform policing in the U.S. after the death of George Floyd, an unarmed black man who died while in police custody in Minneapolis on May 25.
-Floyd’s death touched off protests across the country that continue to this day.
+Floyd’s death touched off protests across the country.

 While many progressives have supported movements to defund, regulate, or reform police departments, some conservatives have pushed back, calling for an increase in spending for law enforcement.
 McConnell has also been accused of not supporting legislation that would prohibit the use of chokeholds by cops, a sometimes deadly practice that has come under scrutiny in recent days.